docker/docs/docker-cloud/migration/cloud-to-swarm.md

     $ docker swarm join --token <insert-worker-join-token> <IP-and-port>
     ```

-7. List the nodes on each manager (if you have more than one) to verify the
+7. List the nodes from one of the managers (if you have more than one) to verify the
    status of the swarm.
 In the `MANAGER STATUS` column, manager nodes are either
    "Leader" or "Reachable".
 Worker nodes are blank.